Antisemitism in the United States: Other surveys

 The 2011 Survey of American Attitudes Toward Jews in America released by the ADL found that the recent world economic recession increased some antisemitic viewpoints among Americans.
 Abraham H. Foxman, the organization's national director, argued, "It is disturbing that with all of the strides we have made in becoming a more tolerant society, antisemitic beliefs continue to hold a vice-grip on a small but not insubstantial segment of the American public."
 Specifically, the polling found that 19% of Americans answered "probably true" to the assertion that "Jews have too much control/influence on Wall Street" while 15% concurred with the related statement that Jews seem "more willing to use shady practices" in business.
 Nonetheless, the survey generally reported positive attitudes for most Americans, the majority of those who were surveyed expressed philo-Semitic sentiments such as 64% agreeing that Jews have contributed much to U.S. social culture.

+Whereas previous polls found antisemitic views to be more widespread among older Americans, Yale Youth Spring 2026 Poll found that younger Americans (18-34) were more likely to agree with statements described as antisemitic compared with older groups.
+The poll also found that antisemitic views were highest among those who rely on social media for news.
+Authors noted that these views were held by a minority and described attitudes among young people as complex.

+In 2014, the Federal Bureau of Investigation's (FBI) Uniform Crime Report (UCR), which relied on 15,494 law enforcement agencies for their analysis, recorded 1,140 victims of anti-religious hate crimes, of which 56.8% were motivated by the anti-Jewish biases of offenders.
+The New York Times reported that Jews were the most targeted in proportion to their population size in 2005, and they were the second-most targeted individuals after LGBT individuals in 2014.
+Between 2016 and 2018, the NYPD reported a 75% increase in the amount of swastika graffiti, with an uptick observed after the Pittsburgh shooting.
+In 2018, out of 189 hate crimes in New York City 150 featured swastikas.